saydemr/unwebtv/README.md

 * Copyright (c) 2026 saydemr (Modifications, CLI, and package structure)
 * Copyright (c) 2023 NiceLabs (Original core extraction logic)

 You may freely use, modify, and distribute this software, provided that any derivative works are also open-source and licensed under GPL-3.0.
-See the `LICENSE.md` file for more details.
+See the `LICENSE` file for more details.